BarnesFoundation/acme-silverpop-node-serverless/README.md

 ## Development
 While developing, do the following
- - Use the command `serverless invoke local -f acmeNightlySync` in the to invoke the lambda function locally
+ - Use the command `serverless invoke local -f index` in the to invoke the lambda function locally

 ## Deployment